Sarah’s PhD is linked to the Histories part of the UEP project, focussing on understanding the cultural ecologies of industrial towns.

 One of the key areas of focus for the Understanding Everyday Participation project is upon histories of cultural participation and governance.
 This work aims to increase understanding of how modern perceptions of cultural participation and value have developed.
 The research that I am undertaking forms a part of the historical strand of the wider Understanding Everyday Participation project.

 My study aims to contribute a historical dimension to our understanding of the cultural ecologies of industrial towns and the legacy of historical patterns of cultural participation and provision in these towns.
 In seeking to understand the contemporary impact of historical patterns of cultural participation and provision, the study aims to interrogate the contemporary characterisations of such cultural ecologies which underpin contemporary cultural policy debates and provision.

-My research will be continuing until September 2015.
-Further information about my research, along with contact details for anybody interested in finding out more, can be found here
+My research will be continuing until September 2017.
+Further information about my research, along with contact details for anybody interested in finding out more is available on the University of Leicester website.